zussel/matador/README.md

 Requirements
 ------------

-The library has very less dependencies.
-At least the database library you want to use in your environments path.
+The library has almost no dependencies.
+At least the database library you want to use.
 If you would like to build from the sources you need at least the [cmake](http://www.cmake.org) build system installed.
 If you plan to generate an install package on a windows system you need the
 [nullsoft scriptable install system](http://nsis.sourceforge.net).